openedx/edx-platform/docs/en_us/course_authors/source/exercises_tools/vitalsource.rst

 Information for Students
 **************************

-Each institution's VitalSource account manager will train the MPPP on the Online Bookshelf e-reader and provide supporting documentation as part of the onboarding process.
+Each institution's Vital Source account manager will train the MPP on the VitalSource Bookshelf e-reader and provide supporting documentation as part of the onboarding process.
 However, to improve the learner experience, we recommend that you provide the following explanation of the e-reader to your students:

-Using a digital textbook in the Online Bookshelf e-reader has several benefits: Simple, user-friendly navigation; easy, intuitive access; and instant access to content.
-Below is a list of the Bookshelf e-reader features that you will use most often during the course:
+  Digital textbooks in the VitalSource Bookshelf e-reader offer simple, user-friendly navigation and instant, intuitive access to content.
+You'll most often use several VitalSource Bookshelf e-reader features during the course:

   * Browse content, figures, and notes and filter search results.
-* Create and manage multiple highlighters.
+  * Use multiple highlighters.
   * Create and manage notes.
   * Copy and paste notes into external documents.

-For more information about how to use these features, visit the `VitalSource Bookshelf Support site <https://support.vitalsource.com>`_.
+  For more information about how to use these features, visit the `VitalSource Bookshelf support site <https://support.vitalsource.com>`_.